jerryz920/SAFE-latte/docs/safe-misc.md

 [Integral benchmark involving multiple JVMs](../safe-benchmark) is conducted under coordination of a test harness.
 Under safe-benchmark directory, a ready-to-use SafeBench provides common functionalities needed for benchmarking a SAFE application.
 These reusable functions have implemented key loading and principal initialization, Id/subject set construction and posting, simple delegation and acceptance among principals, and cache testing via delegate-then-query and directing the query to a cold cache.
 It also interfaces with a slang performance collector to gather, order, compute, and persist performance statistics per a test harness.In the following, we use STRONG as an example to walk through a typcial process of SAFE testing.

 A principal of STRONG uses a trusted SAFE server instance to publish statements, delegate access privileges, and guard its ImPACT data repositories.
 Testing of this multi-principal, multi-action, and multi-server identity, access, and trust management service is conducted under coordination of a test harness.
 The test harness is configured with location of each principal, keeps track of various delegation states in the system, and implements workloads to stress test interested SAFE components.
-For example, it builds delegation chains of varying length to evaluate how fast the logic engine solves queries and how it scales with chain length, navigates delegations to principals across server JVMs to create desired patterns that evaluate the efficiency of SafeSets linking and help identify performant linking patterns for ImPACT, and controls cache states and query directives to servers to examine how SAFE cache performs and how caching impacts overall performance in resolving queris.
+For example, it builds delegation chains of varying length to evaluate how fast the logic engine solves queries and how it scales with chain length, navigates delegations to principals across server JVMs to create desired patterns that evaluate the efficiency of SafeSets linking and help identify performant linking patterns for ImPACT, and controls cache states and query directives to servers to examine how SAFE cache performs and how caching impacts overall performance in resolving queries.

 #### Set up SAFE servers and load each key pairs of principals who trust it